Polish Car Brands

 Autosan Logo

-Autosan is a real veteran of its industry.
-It is located in southeastern Poland and has successfully worked in its field for many years.
+Autosan is a true veteran of its industry.
+It is located in the southeast of Poland and has been successfully operating in its field for many years.
 The company was founded back in 1830, but its specialization was different.
-Cars began to be produced much later, towards the end of the century.
-Then there were some changes in production, after which it was refocused on buses and other vehicles belonging to this category.
+Automobiles started to be produced much later, towards the end of the century.
+Then, there were some changes in production, after which it was reoriented to buses and other vehicles belonging to this category.

 The logo of this company is very stylish.
-Even though its symbolism may not seem obvious enough at first glance, a closer look reveals a stork with spread wings.
-His image is located inside an oval frame.
-As for the brand’s name, oval letters without serifs are used for it.
+And although its symbolism may not seem obvious enough at first glance, a closer look reveals a stork with spread wings.
+Its image is located in an oval frame.
+As for the brand name, oval letters without serifs are used.

-The image of birds is often used in the logos of car companies.
+The image of birds is often used in the logos of automobile companies.
 This is understandable because the bird is associated with freedom, speed, and vitality.
-A good car also evokes associations with precisely these states.
+A good automobile also evokes associations with these states.

 MAN